www.animallaw.info

 (d) Permit any act as described in this subsection to occur on any premises owned or controlled by him or her.

-(2) Any person violating subsection (1) of this section shall be guilty of a Class IV felony.
+(2) Any person violating subsection (1) of this section shall be guilty of a Class IIIA felony and shall also be subject to section 28-1019.

 (3) No person shall knowingly and willingly be present at and witness as a spectator dogfighting, cockfighting, bearbaiting, or the pitting of an animal against another as prohibited in subsection (1) of this section.
-Any person who violates any provision of this subsection shall be guilty of a Class IV felony.
+Any person who violates any provision of this subsection shall be guilty of a Class IIIA felony and shall also be subject to section 28-1019.

 § 28-1006.
 Investigation; arrest; seizure of property; reimbursement of expenses.

-(1) It shall be the duty of the sheriff, a police officer, or the Nebraska State Patrol to make prompt investigation of and arrest for any violation of section 28-1005.
+(1) It shall be the duty of the sheriff, a police officer, or the Nebraska State Patrol to make prompt investigation of and arrest for any violation of section 28-1005 or 28-1005.01.

-(2) Any animal, equipment, device, or other property or things involved in any violation of section 28-1005 shall be subject to seizure, and disposition may be made in accordance with the method of disposition directed for contraband in section 29-820.
+(2) Any equipment, device, or other property or things involved in any violation of section 28-1005 or 28-1005.01 shall be subject to seizure, and disposition may be made in accordance with the method of disposition directed for contraband in sections 29-818 and 29-820.

-(3) Any animal involved in any violation of section 28-1005 shall be subject to seizure.
-Distribution or disposition may be made in such manner as the court may direct.
+(3) Any animal involved in any violation of section 28-1005 or 28-1005.01 shall be subject to seizure.
+Distribution or disposition shall be made as provided in section 28-1012.01 and in such manner as the court may direct.
 The court may give preference to adoption alternatives through humane societies or comparable institutions and to the protection of such animal's welfare.
 For a humane society or comparable institution to be considered as an adoption alternative under this subsection, it must first be licensed by the Department of Agriculture as having passed the inspection requirements in the Commercial Dog and Cat Operator Inspection Act and paid the fee for inspection under the act.
 The court may prohibit an adopting or purchasing party from selling such animal for a period not to exceed one year.

-(4) In addition to any other sentence given for a violation of section 28-1005, the sentencing court may order the defendant to reimburse a public or private agency for expenses incurred in conjunction with the care, impoundment, or disposal, including adoption, of an animal involved in the violation of such section.
+(4) In addition to any other sentence given for a violation of section 28-1005 or 28-1005.01, the sentencing court may order the defendant to reimburse a public or private agency for expenses incurred in conjunction with the care, impoundment, or disposal, including adoption, of an animal involved in the violation of section 28-1005 or 28-1005.01.
 Whenever the court believes that such reimbursement may be a proper sentence or the prosecuting attorney requests, the court shall order that the presentence investigation report include documentation regarding the nature and amount of the expenses incurred.
 The court may order that reimbursement be made immediately, in specified installments, or within a specified period of time, not to exceed five years after the date of judgment.

 § 28-1007.
 Sections, how construed.